 Whitehead’s manuscript preceded by two months Condit’s more extensive compilation, “submitted in a handsomely engrossed volume” that featured pen and ink drawings of some of the oldest or most interesting Newark gravestones.21 Condit’s ambition to collect beyond the bounds of Newark, however, wouldn’t be realized while he lived.
 His sudden death in 1848 left the work to be finished by others, and it was presented to the Society by Whitehead two years later.22 Whitehead on that occasion brought new compilations of his own, containing information from graveyards in Woodbridge and Piscataway townships recorded with the help of his 12-year-old son.23

 The pace of collecting elsewhere in the state was comparatively glacial, a source of frustration for the corresponding secretary.
-Whitehead would continue pressing members to secure old inscriptions, pointing out that “no special authority was required” to do so; “that the resolution under which the Committee for Newark had acted, and under which he had secured the inscriptions in Perth Amboy, Woodbridge and Piscataway was all sufficient.”24 The examples of Condit and Whitehead may have inspired other initiatives, but their results don’t figure in the Society’s collections.25 Further advances had to await the turn of the twentieth century, when the Society’s women’s branch took up the cause, producing several volumes of monumental inscriptions for its library.
+Whitehead would continue pressing members to secure old inscriptions, pointing out that “no special authority was required” to do so; “that the resolution under which the Committee for Newark had acted, and under which he had secured the inscriptions in Perth Amboy, Woodbridge and Piscataway was all sufficient.”24 The examples of Condit and Whitehead may have inspired other initiatives, but their results don’t figure in the Society’s collections.25 Further advances had to await the turn of the next century, when the Society’s Woman’s Branch took up the cause, producing several volumes of monumental inscriptions for its library.

 That there would always be work left undone, no matter how many hands or how skilled, was borne out by John S. Condit’s untimely death at the age of 47.
 Whitehead, in the wake of this grievous loss, spoke affectingly of the doctor’s dedication to the Society’s aims, which had never been far from his mind, and advised his Society colleagues that “all might in that respect profitably follow his example.”26